russfrith/russfrith-blog/content/posts/excel-to-csv-using-python-pandas/index.md

 df_input = pd.read_excel(open('input.xlsx', 'rb'), sheet_name='Sheet2')
 ```

-My first thought was to find a library that parsed addresses.
-I found a promising option called usaddresses.
-It provided all of the features I needed,  but it did not appear to be in active development, and was only compatible with Python 2.7.
-Since I had a limited data set and could assume that addresses would start with a house number, and that names would not.
-Therefore, I was able to use numpy to identify names vs addresses.

 ### DataFrame.iloc
 Since the file I was given did not include headings, and because of the problem described above, such headings would be meaningless, we must access columns by the integer index.
 Pandas provides the *DataFrame.loc* method to access labeled axes, and the DataFrame.iloc method to access columns based on the integer index.